 You Might Also Enjoy…

-TriBeCa – SoHo’s neighbor to the southwest, TriBeCa has a similar artsy vibe, albeit a little more industrial.
-It’s slightly more residential.
+TriBeCa – SoHo’s neighbor to the southwest, TriBeCa has a similar artsy vibe, albeit a little more of an industrial feel.
+It’s slightly more residential but is home to dozens of restaurants, cafes, bars, nightlife, and–of course–the Tribeca Film Festival.

 Williamsburg – A 40-minute subway ride away from SoHo, Williamsburg is located in Brooklyn.
 Though considered trendy, this hood has a lower brow vibe that’s rampant with hipster rather than high-end fashion.
 If street art is your thing, head here as you’ll see just as much here (if not more) as you would in SoHo.